UN-GLACIER TOUR 2019

 Many tourists in Iceland are enchanted by the opportunity to walk across glaciers or thrilled to snowmobile across them.
 The Un-glacier Tour—the only one in the world—is different.
 It is a guided hike to the top of Ok mountain and an opportunity to see the glacial remains of Okjökull (Ok glacier) before this thin bit of ice disappears entirely.
 As anthropogenic climate change drives glaciers toward extinction, the Un-glacier Tour is meant to be a reckoning with glacial demise as well as a celebration of glacial life.
 From the top of Ok mountain, it is possible to see three other spectacular glaciers and a shield volcano.

-Come join us on Sunday, August 18, 2019 for the Un-glacier Tour II when we will install a historical marker and memorial plaque atop Ok mountain to commemorate the site where Ok glacier once was.
-The marker, with words authored by one of Iceland’s most prominent writers, Andri Snaer Magnason, will be the world's first monument to a glacier-that-was: a modest recognition of a body of ice that once moved, but that now exists only in the form of what Icelandic glaciologists call "dead ice."
+On the Un-glacier Tour II--Sunday, August 18, 2019--we will install a memorial plaque atop Ok mountain to commemorate the site where Ok glacier once was.
+The memorial marker, with words authored by one of Iceland’s most prominent writers, Andri Snaer Magnason, will be the world's first monument to a glacier-that-was: a modest recognition of a body of ice that once moved, but that now exists only in the form of what Icelandic glaciologists call "dead ice."